Membership FAQs

 What is included in the Premium Membership package?

-In addition to everything included in the Standard Membership package, listed on the Membership page and in the other FAQs below, Premium Members are entitled to a one-to-one service with RunBrighton’s Mike Bannister, a qualified Coach in Running Fitness with England Athletics.
+In addition to everything included in the Standard Membership package, listed on the Membership page and in the other FAQs below, Premium Members are entitled to a one-to-one service with RunBrighton’s Mike Bannister, EA Licensed Coach in Running Fitness.
 This service includes:

 • A one-to-one session of 55 minutes (normal price £50), plus